Estimated reading time: 1 minute

 The widespread adoption of electronic health records and the digitization of clinical information is promoting a change in the way device and drug manufacturers, along with healthcare providers, collaborate.
 Greater collaboration around the use of aggregated clinical data is resulting in the development of new combination products for specific diseases, the ability to achieve faster regulatory approvals, and the acceleration of new treatments going to market.

-Due to privacy concerns over protected health information (PHI) and the complex nature of newer combination and products, regulators have struggled to keep pace, though this is clearly the future direction.
+Due to privacy concerns over protected health information (PHI) and the complex nature of newer combination and software-enabled products, regulators have struggled to keep pace, though this is clearly the future direction.

 The medical device, biotechnology and pharmaceutical sectors are facing various challenges, including lower reimbursements, the high cost of product development, increased competition, and demands for greater efficacy from patients, providers, and payers.
 Converging the sectors would therefore be mutually beneficial.